opensourcefeed/opensourcefeed.github.io/distribution-xubuntu.md

   - "25.04"
 ---

-**Xubuntu** is a full-featured, yet lightweight and resource efficient GNU/Linux distribution.
-Built on top of Ubuntu core, it provides a reliable, stable and secure platform along with Xfce Desktop environment.
+**Xubuntu** is a lightweight and complete GNU/Linux distribution based on [Ubuntu](/distribution/ubuntu/).
+It combines the stability and security of Ubuntu with the Xfce desktop environment, known for its speed and low resource use.

-Xubuntu is one among the early members of official community flavors of Ubuntu and has a fair amount of user base.
-It is mainly chosen by people having older systems, notebooks or who don't like the *complexities* of other mainstream desktop environments.
+Xubuntu is one of the earliest official Ubuntu community flavors.
+It is widely used by people who want a simple, reliable, and efficient desktop.
+It also fits well on older computers, notebooks, and systems with limited hardware resources.

-Instead of providing vanilla Xfce Desktop, Xubuntu ships a fairly customized version of Xfce.
-These customizations include, but not limited to, a professional looking icon and Gtk theme, Whisker application menu, and a set of beautiful wallpapers.
+Unlike a plain Xfce setup, Xubuntu includes several refinements.
+These include a clean GTK and icon theme, the Whisker application menu, and a set of well-chosen wallpapers.
+Together, they give Xubuntu a polished and consistent look while keeping it fast and responsive.

-There is another variation of Xubuntu called, Xubuntu Core.
-It is a minimal version of Xubuntu with vanilla Xfce desktop.
+A lighter edition called **Xubuntu Core** is also available.
+It offers a minimal desktop with the vanilla Xfce environment and fewer default packages.
+Xubuntu Core is ideal for users who want to build their system from the ground up.